Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Lipschitz continuity of neutral belief

 Since this last estimate is independent of $f$ as long as it is 1-Lipschitz, we deduce that $x\mapsto \iota_{x}$ is locally Lipschitz with respect to $\dW$.

 The proof is then complete, since the second part of the statement is direct. \end{proof}

 \begin{remark} In contrast to Section~\ref{subsec:full dimensional} concerning the full-dimensional case, assuming compactness of $X$ in Proposition~\ref{prop:loclipkvol} and Theorem~\ref{thm:Lip Wasserstein1}, we do not have explicit bounds for the global Lipschitz constants of the volume function and the neutral belief over $S$, respectively.
-We may obtain explicit bounds under the additional assumption that $X$ is a length space.
-We leave as an open question if it is possible to obtain an explicit upper bound on the Lipschitz modulus in the general case of a compact metric space as the domain.
+We may obtain explicit bounds under the additional assumption that $X$ is a quasiconvex space.
 Considering Remark \ref{rem:global orthonormal selection} the technique developed in this paper cannot directly be applied to get explicit bounds on the Lipschitz constants \end{remark}